Pet Dental Care: Necessary for Pet Health

 - Polishing the teeth to smooth rough enamel surfaces.

 The first rule of at-home pet dental care is to start your pet on a routine as early as possible.
 Puppies and kittens can adjust to daily dental treatments quickly, making it easier for them and for you!

 Brushing your pet’s teeth is the best treatment to implement because it prevents plaque and bacteria buildup and reduces the potential for dental disease.
-If brushing proves difficult, there are other options available, from oral wipes and dental chews to rinses and tartar control diets.
-Ask us for recommendations!
+If brushing proves difficult, there are other options available, including oral wipes, dental chews, rinses, and tartar control diets.
+Ask us for recommendations.